mcgill-robotics/rover/localization/README.md

   * OpenCV Aruco Marker Detection [documentation](https://docs.opencv.org/4.5.2/d5/dae/tutorial_aruco_detection.html)

 ## How to run
 After setting up sensors and cameras, simply run gpsSerialNode.py, imuSerialNode.py and launch rs_t265.launch using this command: roslaunch realsense2_camera rs_t265.launch.
-Finally, run Final_RealSensorEKF.py; can verify that it works properly by seeing output in the terminal.
+Finally, run Final_RealSensorEKF.py; can verify that it works properly by seeing output in the terminal or viewing the RVIZ sim.